Summer Registration—Frequently Asked Questions

-If I want to apply for a work-study scholarship, where should my two letters of recommendation come from?
+If I want to apply for a work-study scholarship, who should my two references come from?

-We suggest you get letters from either teachers or employers, or one from each.
-We look at your interest in the workshop you are applying for and your commitment to the work you will do in the studio (i.e., are you a good student?) and we want to know that you will work hard for the school as part of your scholarship (i.e., will you show up on time and wash pots and pans on your work-study shift?).
-Your letters should be from people who best speak to these qualities.
+We suggest you get references from either teachers or employers, or one from each.
+We look at your interest in the workshop you are applying for and your commitment to the work you will do in the studio (i.e., are you a good student?), and we want to know that you will work hard for the school as part of your scholarship (i.e., will you show up on time and wash pots and pans on your work-study shift?).
+Your references should be from people who best speak to these qualities.

 If I apply for a scholarship and do not receive one, may I then apply as a full-paying student?